Outreach Info for GT Coordinators

 *Please notify SVGS of any changes in time needed due to transportation.
 Students will need to bring lunch with them.

 Shadowing or spend-a-day activities are coordinated for prospective students the year (10th or 11th) they are eligible to apply to the school.
-Students should contact their high school counselor to coordinate a Spend– A –Day visit.
-Students shadow a SVGS student in the morning and participate in lab/class activities in the afternoon with other prospective students.
-Students will need to bring lunch with them.
+Students should contact their high school counselor to coordinate a Spend– A –Morning visit.
+Students shadow a SVGS student to their morning classes.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.